Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Local and Fully Connected Architectures

 \subsection{Fully Connected}

 We designed our fully-connected experiment to train fully-connected Glow networks that have a different model bias to regular convolutional Glow networks.
 We kept the three-scale architecture of Glow including the invertible subsampling steps at the beginning of each scale.
-Within each scale, the fully-connected Glow first flattens the representation, e.g. from a 12x16x16 tensor per rgb-image to a 3072-sized vector in scale 1.
-This vector is then processed by the usual sequence of actnorm-1x1-affine.
-We describe details now based on the first scale, other scales are analogous.
-Activation normalization now processes 3072 dimensions, so has substantially more parameters.
-The 1x1 is now a invertible linear projection keeping the dimensionality, so a projection from 3072 dimensions to 3072 dimensions.
-To ensure training stability, we did not train the 1x1-projections, but kept their parameters in the randomly initialized starting state.
-The fully-connected affine coupling block uses a sequence of linear (1536x512) - ReLU - linear (512x512) - ReLU - linear (512x3072) modules to compute the 1536 translation and 1536 scale coefficients.
-To allow fast single-GPU training, we reduced the number of actnorm-1x1-affine sequences from 32 to 8 per scale.
+Within each scale, the fully-connected Glow first flattens the representation, e.g. from a $12\times 16\times 16$ tensor per rgb-image to a $3072$-sized vector in the scale $1$.
+This vector is then processed by the usual sequence of actnorm-$1\times 1$-affine.
+We next detail the processing at the scale $1$, whereas the other scales follow the same design pattern.
+Activation normalization now processes $3072$ dimensions, so has substantially more parameters.
+The $1\times 1$ is now an invertible linear projection keeping the dimensionality, so a projection from $3072$ dimensions to $3072$ dimensions.
+To ensure training stability, we did not train the $1\times 1$-projections, but kept their parameters in the randomly initialized starting state.
+The fully-connected affine coupling block uses a sequence of linear layer ($1536\times512$) - ReLU - linear layer ($512\times512$) - ReLU - linear layer ($512\times 3072$) modules to compute the $1536$ translation and $1536$ scale coefficients.
+To allow fast single-GPU training, we reduced the number of actnorm-$1\times 1$-affine sequences from $32$ to $8$ per scale.
 Similar to Section \ref{subsec:local-patches}, the fully-connected network was designed to highlight the influence different model biases and not to reach the best maximum-likelihood performance.